rick4stley/rstar/README.md

 This is a variant of the [R-Tree](http://www-db.deis.unibo.it/courses/SI-LS/papers/Gut84.pdf): the key difference is that R* Tree optimizes its structure over time.
 As items are inserted or deleted, this tree will get more robust and nodes will overlap less.
 This implementation in particular works with *2D AABBs (Axis-Aligned Bounding-Boxes)*.

-### What's this good for?
-  :heavy_check_mark: Represent infinite worlds, as this structure has no fixed boundaries

-  :heavy_check_mark: Storing mostly static objects: the trade off for quality of the structure, is insertion and deletion speed (which can be tuned)

-  :heavy_check_mark: Drawing applications: selection of shapes is vary fast (with single clicks and selection areas as well)

-  :heavy_check_mark: Game developement: store obstacles with a wide range of sizes to detect collisions and speed up raycasting

 ## How to use
 At the top of your main script, require [rstar.lua](rstar.lua) as follows: